dch42/inv_reports/README.md

 ~~~

 ### Attachments 📎

+Only .csv files are accepted as attachments, ignoring any pesky .hidden_files.

 Attachments are taken from the ```data/generated-feeds/%brand/newest``` directory, and moved to ```data/generated-feeds/%brand/sent``` after being sent or uploaded as an attachment.